kVA by UL

 UL helps create a better world by applying science to solve safety, security and sustainability challenges.
 We empower trust by enabling the safe adoption of innovative new products and technologies.
 Everyone at UL shares a passion to make the world a safer place.
 All of our work, from independent research and standards development, to testing and certification, to providing analytical and digital solutions, helps improve global well-being.
 Businesses, industries, governments, regulatory authorities and the public put their trust in us so they can make smarter decisions.
 To learn more, visit UL.com.

-As an Engineering Leader for kVA by UL, Angelina Kretz guides kVA by UL clients in their initial adoption of ISO 26262 processes.
+As an Engineering Leader for kVA by UL, Angelina Kretz guides kVA by UL clients in their initial adoption of ISO 26262 and autonomy safety processes.
 She has strong experience in autonomous vehicle development, and enjoys finding solutions for the complex technical problems posed by autonomous systems.
 With 20 years of experience at Detroit based OEMs, Angelina’s product knowledge spans a wide variety of vehicle systems.
 She finds purpose in sharing that knowledge and learning from others while providing trainings in ISO 26262.

 Gokul Krithivasan has led safety assurance efforts for multiple safety-critical automotive products.
 He served as functional safety manager for an ASIL D vehicle controller program for Level 4/5 autonomy.
 He has been closely involved in framing safety processes for autonomous vehicle programs from the ground up, where safety cases require frameworks, such as ISO 21448 and UL 4600.
 Mr. Krithivasan has experience driving safety analyses at system, hardware and software levels for powertrain and autonomy applications.
 He is a certified UL-CFSX and teaches kVA by UL’s many functional safety and autonomy safety training courses worldwide.